Randi Zuckerberg

 Randi Jayne Zuckerberg (born February 28, 1982) is an American businesswoman.
 She is the former director of market development and spokesperson for Facebook, and a sister of the company's co-founder and CEO Mark Zuckerberg.
-Prior to working at Facebook, she was a panelist on Forbes on Fox.
-As of May 2014, she is founder and CEO of Zuckerberg Media, editor-in-chief (EIC) of Dot Complicated, a digital lifestyle website, and creator of Dot., an animated television show about a young girl (the eponymous Dot) who uses technology to enhance both her educational experiences and recreational activities.
+She currently hosts Randi Zuckerberg Means Business on SiriusXM on Wednesdays.

+Education

+In 2003, Zuckerberg graduated from Harvard University with a bachelor's degree in psychology.

 Career

-After graduating from Harvard University, Zuckerberg worked for two years in marketing for advertising firm Ogilvy & Mather.
+Zuckerberg worked as an assistant account executive at advertising firm Ogilvy & Mather in 2003, and later spent a year working at Forbes as an account executive.

+In 2005, Randi Zuckerberg was recruited by her younger brother Mark Zuckerberg to work at Facebook.
+Randi Zuckerberg was one of the first ten Facebook employees.
+During her six years at Facebook, she steered projects such as Facebook Live, President Obama’s Facebook Town Hall, The CNN/Facebook 2009 Inauguration Partnership and the ABC News/Facebook Presidential Primary Debates in 2008.

-Ranked among 50 "Digital Power Players" by The Hollywood Reporter in 2010, Zuckerberg organized, and was also a correspondent for the ABC News/Facebook Democratic Party and Republican Party U.S. presidential primaries debates in 2008.
+Zuckerberg organized, and was also a correspondent for the 2008 ABC News/Facebook Democratic Party and Republican Party U.S. presidential primaries debates.

+In 2010, Zuckerberg was ranked among 50 "Digital Power Players" by The Hollywood Reporter.

-In August 2011, Zuckerberg resigned from Facebook and announced her new social media firm, named "Zuckerberg Media".
+In 2011, Zuckerberg announced her new digital media production firm, named "Zuckerberg Media".
 Since starting Zuckerberg Media, Randi has produced shows and digital content for BeachMint, the Clinton Global Initiative, Cirque du Soleil, the United Nations, Condé Nast and Bravo.

-Writing

-Zuckerberg has written three adult non-fiction books:
+She was nominated for an Emmy Award for her coverage of the 2010 United States elections.